 Roberts was awarded The American Spirit of Honor Medal, U.S. Navy, 1961; a Good Citizenship Award, City of Orlando 1975; he has received over two dozen Addy Awards for commercial work, 1972-1985 ; the prestigious Dishinger Award naming Jimm Roberts the Outstanding Classical Portrait Photographer in Florida - Florida Professional Photographers Association, 1977; he is a recipient of an Individual Artist's Grant -Florida Department of State, 1987; a Top Ten Book Award, Foreword Magazine, 2005; the 2005 Gold Award for Best Book of Photography of the Year published by a University Press, - Book Expo America, Washington, D.C.; Roberts' work is included in the American Art Portrait Gallery, National Portrait Gallery, Smithsonian Institution, Washington, D.C., as well as The George Eastman House and International Museum of Photography and Film, Rochester, N.Y.
 2010.
 At the Orlando Museum of Art 2012, Orlando Mayor Buddy Dyer proclaimed September 22nd as "Jimm Roberts' Florida Art and Artists Day" recognizing Roberts' "vibrant contributions to the Orlando community."

-Jimm Roberts is a graduate of the U.S. Naval School of Photography and served with Photo-Intelligence during the Cuban Missile Crisis, 1961; he holds a BFA Degree in Painting/Art History from the University of Georgia, 1964; Roberts worked as black and white printmaker, Jerome Drown Photography, Atlanta, Georgia, 1964-1966; From 1966-1968, he managed the Penthouse of the newly opened Atlanta Playboy Club.
+Jimm Roberts is a graduate of the U.S. Naval School of Photography and served with Photo-Intelligence during the Cuban Missile Crisis, 1961; that same year Roberts won a title as a Georgia Golden Gloves finalist; he holds a BFA Degree in Painting/Art History from the University of Georgia, 1964; Roberts worked as black and white printmaker, Jerome Drown Photography, Atlanta, Georgia, 1964-1966; From 1966-1968, he managed the Penthouse of the newly opened Atlanta Playboy Club.
 He returned to academia and pursued Graduate Studies at New York University 1968-1970 .
 Roberts moved to Florida and opened his Orlando Studio in 1971; founded the photography program at the Loch Haven Art Center (now the Orlando Museum of Art) where he taught a series of popular classes and workshops 1972-1982.

-Currently, Roberts works in his Orlando, Florida studio, as well as on-location and personal photography projects; planning future exhibitions; spends time in the studio's tropical garden; cooks, reads and mentors aspiring photographers who seek encouragement and motivation in finding his or her own voice.
+Currently, Roberts works at his Orlando, Florida studio involved in on-location and personal photographic projects; spends time in the studio's tropical garden; enjoys cooking, reading, working out, and mentoring aspiring photographers and artists who seek encouragement and inspiration in finding his or her own individual voice.